 Pain Relievers That Don't Treat Inflammation

 In the most common form of arthritis, osteoarthritis, there is typically little or no inflammation.
 As a result, managing pain may be the primary focus of medical therapy.
 Pain relievers such as acetaminophen (Tylenol) may then be sufficient to control the pain.
-Other medications that may reduce symptoms of osteoarthritis include NSAIDs, other pain relievers, injected corticosteroids, or an injectable medication called hyaluronate (although its effects are modest).
+Other medications that may reduce symptoms of osteoarthritis include NSAIDs, other pain relievers or an injectable medication called hyaluronate (although its effects are modest).
 Although NSAIDs reduce inflammation, they also have analgesic effects.
 So their benefit for osteoarthritis may be unrelated to their ability to reduce inflammation.

 inflammation,anti-inflammatory,arthritis,immune,stomach,aspirin,antirheumatic,drug,medication,rheumatoid arthritis,anti-arthritis,celecoxib,corticosteroid,dosage,heart,osteoarthritis,side effect,systemic lupus erythematosus